Future of Work – Skills and Industry Summit

 In September 2018, the Queensland Government released the discussion paper Skills for Queensland for public consultation.
 The discussion paper invited feedback from stakeholders to inform the proposed Skills Strategy.

-Stakeholder views were sought on questions related to three key themes:
+Stakeholder views were sought on questions related to 3 key themes:

 - meeting the need for skills through industry advice and market settings